madskristensen/SolutionFavorites/README.md

 - **Open Containing Folder** - Open the file location in Windows Explorer
 - **Copy Full Path** - Copy the file path to clipboard

+### Missing File Detection

+Files that have been moved or deleted are shown with:
+- A warning icon overlay
+- Italic text style
+- "File not found" tooltip

 ### Per-Solution Storage

 Favorites are stored per solution in the `.vs` folder, so each solution maintains its own set of favorites.
+The favorites persist even when the solution is closed and reopened.

 ## How can I help?